BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Sworn Protector (Thorin)

-**ACTIVE/PASSIVE RULES**
+- **Steadfast** `ACTIVE`

-- **Steadfast** `ACTIVE` - When a friendly Erebor Hero model within 3" of Bofur is affected by an enemy special rule or Magical Power, they may roll a D6.
+When a friendly Erebor Hero model within 3" of Bofur is affected by an enemy special rule or Magical Power, they may roll a D6.
 On a 3+, the model will ignore the effects.
 For Magical Powers, any Resist tests must be made before using this special rule.

 </div>